 Team work, dedication, excellent organisation skills, attention to detail, confidence to admit when you don’t understand something and personal motivation.

 What is your dream holiday destination?

-I would love to take a couple of weeks kayaking and camping in the Great Lakes of Canada.
+I would love to spend a couple of weeks eating my way around Japan.